 Best over-ear headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best over-ear headphones you can buy in 2020.

-If you want to really feel part of the music when listening on headphones, then there's no substitute for over-ear headphones, which will truly envelop you in your favourite tracks and offer instant noise-isolation from the outside world.
+There's no substitute for over-ear headphones if want to really feel part of the music.
+Over-ear headphones will truly envelop you in your favourite tracks and offer instant noise-isolation from the outside world.

 We've sorted through all our headphone reviews and ended up with this list of the best over-ear headphones you can buy.
 Whether you're looking for a cheap pair or to spend some serious money, you're guaranteed a five-star pair of over-ear headphones that has been through the rigorous What Hi-Fi? testing process.